 These are just two of the items on sale this month at Emergency Essentials.

-Like this and want more?send them a short email.
-Now that was easy!
 Need something from Amazon (and who doesn’t)?
 I earn a small commission from purchases made when you begin your Amazon shopping experience here.
 You still get great Amazon service and the price is the same, no matter what.

 Help support Backdoor Survival.
 Purchases earn a small commission and for that I thank you!